lely4e/lely4e/README.md

 ---

-💬 *P.S.
-My code may not always make sense — but hey, neither do David Lynch movies.*

 🎵 *Easter Egg:* Best enjoyed while listening to eerie background music.
 Don’t ask questions.
 Just let it happen. 👁️

 <sub>Curious?
 [Click here for a surprise](https://www.youtube.com/watch?v=dQw4w9WgXcQ) (or don’t, it’s all part of the experience) 👀</sub>